-To establish requirements for implementing and maintaining Configuration Management for IT Resources in order to minimize operational malfunctions, intrusions by external threats, exploitation of vulnerabilities, unauthorized data disclosures, and performance problems.
+To establish requirements for implementing and maintaining Configuration Management for IT Resources to minimize operational malfunctions, intrusions by external threats, exploitation of vulnerabilities, unauthorized data disclosures, and performance problems.
 Failure to protect University information systems, hardware, and networks against threats and substandard configurations can result in the loss of data integrity, unavailability of data, and/or unauthorized use of data or information systems of which University departments are considered the owner.
+This Standard follows CIS Control 4 - Secure Configuration of Enterprise Assets.